Symphonic Concert 2002

-Symphonic Concert 2002 is a live concert DVD by Japanese music composer Yoshiki Hayashi, released on March 30, 2005.
+Symphonic Concert 2002 is a live concert DVD by Japanese music composer Yoshiki, released on March 30, 2005.
 The concert took place on December 3 and 4, 2002 at the Tokyo International Forum.
 This concert is the first solo classical event by Yoshiki.
 On the concert were performed Yoshiki's classical compositions, performed by the Tokyo City Philharmonic Orchestra, and featuring his solo musical project Violet UK.